PeterKamphuis/pyROTMOD/docs/source/configuration.rst

   *bool, optional, default =True*

-  Whether to construct the RC from the density files.
+  Switch to indicate whether to construct the RC from the density files.
 If this is disabled the code will only fit the RCs as listed in output directory output RC file.

 **out_base**:

   *str, optional, default = ''*

   Base name of the output files.
 Additional base_name for output produced in this section

 **optical_file**: null